Thefts of charging cables pose yet another obstacle to appeal of electric vehicles

 “They’re not making a significant amount of money,” he said.
 “They’re not going to be sailing on a yacht anywhere.”

 The problem for the charging companies is that it’s much costlier to replace cables.
-In Minneapolis, where cables have been clipped at city-owned charging stations, sometimes multiple times, it costs about $1,000 to replace just one cable, said Joe Laurin, project manager in the Department of Public Works.
+In Minneapolis, where cables have been clipped at city-owned charging stations, it costs about $1,000 to replace just one cable, said Joe Laurin, project manager in the Department of Public Works.

-The charging companies are working on strategies to fight back.
+The charging companies are trying to fight back.
 Electrify America is installing more security cameras.
 In Houston, police are visiting recycling centers to look for stolen metal.

 But it’s often hard for the scrap yards to determine conclusively whether metal came from a charging cable.
 Thieves often burn off the insulation and just sell strands of metal.